anakin4747/btui/README.md

 - Connect to or manage Bluetooth based networking/tethering (PANU/DUN)
 - Remotely control media playback on the connected device
 - Mouse support

-## Documentation
-The documentation is now hosted [here](https://darkhz.github.io/bluetuith)

-The wiki is out-of-date.